HiddenUnder/HiddenUnder/README.md

 -I’m currently learning protocols for constraints.

--I’m looking to collaborate on anything that can help educate all those collaborating togethe in our areas of interest.
+-I’m looking to collaborate on anything, and anything that can help educate all those collaborating, together, in our areas of interest.

 -How to reach me probably via email -- hiddenunder00@gmail.com or reach out via github/reddit for the fastest response.

 -I'm self taught and still learning, obviously.
 30 years old and a mom.
 Quick and efficient is key!

+-Collab with me on discord - ask for the server ID

 <!---